Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 3. Count of issues each agent was able to resolve and the unresolved
 4. Customer satisfaction rating per agent
 5. The total number of answered and un-answered calls per agent.
+6. A slicer that can be used to drill through and observe individual agent behaviour.